 \section{Understanding Learning Regimes in PT+FT}

 The theoretical insights developed in Section~\ref{sec:Theory} help us understand the inductive bias of PT+FT across the full spectrum of weight initialization and task parameters.
-We first use Theorem~\ref{thm:implicit_bias} to characterize how the initialization parameters influence the network's learning regime (Sections~\ref{sec:learning_regime_lmit} and \ref{sec:full_phase}) and then use Proposition~\ref{prop:replica} to tie these different learning regimes to the task parameters for which they are favorable (Section~\ref{sec:gen-error}).
+We first use Theorem~\ref{thm:implicit_bias} to characterize how the initialization parameters influence the network's learning regime (Sections~\ref{sec:learning_regime_lmit} and \ref{sec:full_phase}) and then use Proposition~\ref{prop:replica} to tie these different learning regimes to the task parameters for which they are favorable, both for perfect and imperfect pretraining (Section~\ref{sec:gen-error}).